 Mark Hansford, NCE editor

 Have you got what it takes to deliver emergency aid to people in need?
 Put yourself in the shoes of CARE humanitarian workers for one day and register your interest for the 2019 edition!

-- Why the Construction sector
+- Why the Built Environment Sector

 CARE’s Humanitarian work

 Every year, CARE responds to disasters that affect the lives of millions of people around the world.
-With emergency-response experts on the ground in over 60 countries, CARE provide emergency support with a heavy focus on building shelter.
+With emergency-response experts on the ground in over 60 countries, CARE provides emergency support with a heavy focus on building shelter.

 What difference could my fundraising make?